Data-Ezequiel17/high-performance-data-streaming/README.md

 **Observability**

 Filebeat is a lightweight shipper that monitors specific log files or locations, collects events, and forwards them to a designated output.
 In this case, ElasticSearch to be indexed.
-Once these logs are indexed in ElasticSearch, Kibana is connected to ElasticSearch to visualize this data to see anything to would like to observe in th elogs(errors, failures, etc).
+Once these logs are indexed in ElasticSearch, Kibana is connected to ElasticSearch to visualize this data to see anything you would like to observe in th elogs(errors, failures, etc).